 Many municipalities have passed more restrictive bylaws to provide additional protection from ETS.
-Examples of municipal bylaws include smoking bans on outdoor patios, in public outdoor areas such as playgrounds and parks, hotel rooms and private vehicles, and may also include buffer zones around entranceways, air intakes and windows.[27,28]
+Examples of municipal bylaws include smoking bans on outdoor patios and in public outdoor areas such as playgrounds and parks, hotel rooms, and private vehicles.
+Bylaws may also include buffer zones around entranceways, air intakes, and windows.[35,36]

-Currently, the main occupations where workers are exposed to ETS are those taking place in environments where smoking is still permitted.
-The exposed workers include outdoor occupations such as farming, fishing, construction and landscaping; “in-house” workers including caregivers and tradespeople who enter private residences to provide a service; hospitality workers (i.e. in the service industry), emergency workers and law enforcement officers; and employees on First Nations' reservations.
+Currently, the main occupations where workplace exposure to ETS takes place are those in which smoking is still permitted.
+Those exposed include outdoor workers in farming, fishing, construction and landscaping; "in-house" workers including caregivers and tradespeople who enter private residences to provide a service; hospitality workers (i.e. in the service industry), emergency workers, and law enforcement officers; and employees on First Nations reservations.

-Prior to the introduction of the smoking ban legislation, occupational ETS exposure was high in workplaces such as bars, bowling alleys, billiard halls, bingo parlours and casinos.
+Prior to the smoking ban legislation being introduced, occupational ETS exposure was high in workplaces such as bars, bowling alleys, billiard halls, bingo parlours, and casinos.
 Nicotine concentrations measured in these workplaces were 2.4-18.5 times higher than in offices or residences with at least one smoker and 1.5-11.7 times higher than in restaurants.